Skip to content

 The Northeastern Ontario Stroke Network is hosted by the Regional Stroke Centre, Health Sciences North in Sudbury Ontario.

-The regional team members from Sudbury are currently working remotely during the pandemic.
+The regional team members from Sudbury are currently working remotely.

 Northeastern Ontario Stroke Network